 To learn how to permanently delete WordPress posts, see this tutorial:

-After deleting the sample post, the next step is to delete the sample page.
+After deleting the sample WordPress post, the next step is to delete the sample WordPress page.

-Cleaning Up WordPress – Delete The Sample Page
+Cleaning Up WordPress – Deleting The Sample WordPress Page

 (WordPress Sample Page)

-Unless removed, this sample will continue to display on your website, even if you decide to change your WordPress theme …
+Unless deleted, this sample will continue to display on your website, even if you decide to change your WordPress theme …

-(The Sample Page stays on your site even if you change WordPress themes unless deleted.)
+(The Sample Page will remain on your site even if you change WordPress themes unless deleted.)

 To delete the sample WordPress page, go to your Admin menu and click on Pages > All Pages …